-Warwick took a break in 2005, joining the Australian Army for five years, working in the Infantry and Military Intelligence, and has served in Afghanistan, Timor Leste, Kuwait and the UAE.
+Warwick took a break in 2005, joining the Australian Army for five years and has served in Afghanistan & Timor Leste.

 Bob obtained his PhD in structural geology from Auckland University, specialising in fault kinematics and shear zones in greywacke and metamorphic rocks, and subsequently has had considerable experience of greywacke terranes hosting structurally controlled gold as well as of porphyry/epithermal and VHMS systems.

 Bob brings to Traprock extensive geological survey, academic and industrial experience in Norway, New Zealand, Antarctica, Australia, PNG, Sulawesi, Vietnam, Thailand, Cambodia, Philippines and southern China.
 Successes as a geological consultant include: identification of the previously unknown 45km2 PNG Liamu intrusive-volcanic complex (Cu-Au porphyry/epithermal Au potential); definition of seven similar targets in the Papuan Peninsula; discovery of a 9km-long epithermal system (Mt Kren-Kisi, Manus Island, PNG); rationalisation of the geological structure of the Tolukuma gold mine (PNG); and identification of an unknown 6km2 potential Cu-Au porphyry in northern Sulawesi.